Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

 A build pipeline automates your software's build, test, and deployment processes, ensuring consistent and error-free releases while saving time and improving code quality.
 It streamlines development, enables quick feedback, and supports efficient version management.
 Let's begin by automating CI/CD pipelines for deployment to Azure.

-- Open the GitHub Copilot Chat extension
+- Open GitHub Copilot Chat

 - Type the following command